 We thank the reviewer for making these points (and for providing us with the revision exchanges), we took his comments on board and removed the sentences in question.

-W.
+Tim’s preferred alternative:

+We thank the reviewer for making these points (and for providing us with the revision exchanges), we took his comments on board and removed much of the language in question.
+However, we stand by the sentence which states “Our experiment is the first investigation to rigorously test the attraction effect with naturalistic stimuli whilst also addressing all of the criticisms raised in connection with Frederick et al.’s experiments.”
+We are not aware of any other paper that does address all of the criticisms raised, and therefore this is a factually true statement.
+But we are not insinuating that the Frederick et al’ studies were not rigorous and have adjusted the rest of the text to make this clearer!

 p.
 4) It is awkward to write “movies that are part of the same sequel” (a sequel is single movie).
 You might say “part of a series” p.
 4) You write “it is unclear how Frederick et al. decided which movie should be the target.”
 Let me clarify, then.
 The customary nomenclature in tests of AD involve the target and competitor as the two “legitimate” options that one might sensibly choose and the decoy as the option which most closely resembles, but is inferior to, the target.
 Hence the identity of the decoy essentially defines the identity of the target.
 The assignation is quite clear for nearly all our stimuli.
 Further, while we did assume that the sequel functioned as the decoy in our stimuli, it is important to note that the data support the assumption (it is rarely chosen).